 Platinum Money Market/CD Combo Accounts

 For those with large balances, the MMDA/CD Combo Accounts may be a viable option.
-More than two years ago, Institution for Savings began offering a Platinum MMDA (1.00% APY, $250K min) and a Platinum 36-month CD (2.50% APY, $250K min) combination earlier this year.
+More than two years ago, Institution for Savings began offering a Platinum MMDA (1.00% APY, $250K min) and a Platinum 36-month CD (2.50% APY, $250K min) combination about two years ago.
 Complete details are available on the Deposit Rates page.